-Fiscal Year Performance Measure 1.2.1 Target Result 2020 Identification and inclusion of both site-specific and complex-wide safety concerns and best practices in products developed through routine oversight and reviews.
-OTD provides 13 written staff reports to the Board for consideration for delivery to the Secretary of Energy within the timelines specified in internal procedures.
+Fiscal Year Performance Measure 1.2.1 Target Result 2020 Identification and inclusion of both site-specific and complex-wide safety concerns and best practices in products developed through routine oversight and reviews. oTD provides 13 written staff reports to the Board for consideration for delivery to the Secretary of Energy within the timelines specified in internal procedures.
 Two of these reports contain complex-wide/cross- cutting safety issues.
-Fully Met The Board transmitted 17 written staff reports to the Secretary of Energy.
-Six of these reports contained complex-wide/cross- cutting safety issues.
+The Board transmitted 17 written staff reports to the Secretary of Energy.
+Six of these reports contained complex-wide/cross-cutting safety issues.

 Strategic Objective 1.1 applies to the execution of timely, high-quality safety reviews that identify and analyze safety issues and best practices.
 Strategic Objective 1.2 targets the resultant development of formal staff reports, which detail any safety issues identified by the Board's staff, and the process of articulating related advice and recommendations to the Secretary of Energy to ensure safety of operations within the defense nuclear complex.
 During FY 2020, the Board communicated a total of 17 staff reports to the Secretary of Energy, each of which provided a detailed basis for identified safety issues along with advice or recommendations to address such issues.
 The Board transmitted four of these reports with associated reporting requirements for the Secretary of Energy to respond to the Board.
 The remaining 13 were provided for the Secretary of Energy to use in the development of corrective actions and improvements at his discretion.
-Of the 17 total reports provided two Technical Reports (TECH-45, TECH-46); comments regarding two Department of Energy Standards (DOE-STD-5506, DOE-STD-3014); and two reports covering complex-wide implementation of the Potential Inadequacy of the Safety Analysis (PISA) process and design/qualification of emergency lighting systems.
+Of the 17 total reports provided to the Secretary of Energy, 6 contained complex-wide or cross-cutting safety issues.
+These reports included two Technical Reports (TECH-45, TECH-46); comments regarding two Department of Energy Standards (DOE-STD-5506, DOE-STD-3014); and two reports covering complex-wide implementation of the Potential Inadequacy of the Safety Analysis (PISA) process and design/qualification of emergency lighting systems.
 All of these reports were fully compliant with internal requirements for timeliness and content.